HilaManor/Scene-Understanding-Based-on-Text-Detection/Insights.md

 Recognition+End-to-End - character-level recognition rate, word level,

+מה אפשר, איך, ומה אי אפשר היום

 Base Nets:
 DenseNet, ResNet, VGG

+## Deep Learning Based OCR for Text in the Wild

+- Scene Text dataset - korean + english
+- Tesseract 4 for recognition - works well with straight angles

-- [ ] maybe when analyzing the sign we can get the homography (we know that it's parallel) and so we can straighten the text
+[ ] maybe when analyzing the sign we can get the homography (we know that it's parallel) and so we can straighten the text

 ---
 ---
 Notes for Adir
 ---

+**OPR Problem** - Optical Character Recognition.
+OCR is still a challenging problem especially when text images are taken in an unconstrained environment.
+For this project - **Unstructured Text**- Text at random places in a natural scene.
+Sparse text, no proper row structure, complex background , at random place in the image and no standard font.

+Text detection techniques required to detect the text in the image and create and bounding box around the portion of the image having text.
+Standard objection detection techniques will also work here.

+**Sliding window technique** - The bounding box can be created around the text through the sliding window technique.
+However, this is a computationally expensive task.
+In this technique, a sliding window passes through the image to detect the text in that window, like a convolutional neural network.
+We try with different window size to not miss the text portion with different size. **There is a convolutional implementation of the sliding window which can reduce the computational time.**

+**Single Shot (YOLO) and Region based detectors**

 A main distinction between text detection and general object detection is that, text are homogeneous as a whole and show locality, while general object detection are not.
 Thus, any part of a text instance is still text.
 Human do not have to see the whole text instance to know it belongs to some text.